-Keeping a solid relationship with your customers is an important aspect of your success.
-But with the multiple marketing channels and sales processes, customer relationship became quite complex to manage.
-If you don’t use customer relationship management (CRM) and marketing automation tools, you’re leaving money on the table.
+Keeping a stable relationship with your customers is an essential aspect of your success.
+However, with the multiple marketing channels and sales processes, customer relationship became quite complex to manage.
+If you don’t use customer relationship management (CRM) and marketing tools, you’re leaving money on the table.

-I’ll help you out and show the differences between CRM and marketing automation and their benefits.
+To help you out, I’ll outline what the difference is between CRM and marketing automation and the benefits of each.

 Marketing automation is software used to perform repetitive marketing tasks, measure and enhance your overall conversion rates.

-Manual marketing tasks management is becoming more complex with the challenging business ecosystem.
-Marketing automation executes your campaigns and repetitive tasks such as social media or email marketing on autopilot.
+Marketing automation executes your campaigns and repetitive tasks such as scheduling and sending email marketing, social media updates and lots of list management on autopilot.

-The technology of marketing automation makes these tasks easier to manage and execute.
+The marketing automation technology makes these tasks easier to manage and execute.
 Even though it is automated, it still can be highly personalized.

 What differentiates marketing automation from CRM, is that you can track your engaged leads’ behavior and monitor their data to automate personalized lead nurturing campaigns.

-Marketing automation is most used at the top and middle of the funnel, while CRM is stronger at mid to bottom of your funnel.
+Mainly Marketing automation is most used at the top of the funnel, while CRM is stronger at the bottom of your funnel.

 CRM is short for Customer Relationship Management.
-The term CRM often is used to refer to a CRM system, software that is used for contact management, sales management, customer relationships, and interactions with existing and potential ones.
+The term CRM marketing is synonymous with the CRM system, software that is used for contact management, sales management, customer relationships, and interactions with existing and potential ones.

 The goal of a CRM system is to: